magenta-aps/alfresco-sbsys-template/spring-boot/README.md

     [Install]
     WantedBy=multi-user.target
     ```
-1. Enable and startthe service.
+1. Enable and start the service.